 SPEAK OUT: You can submit your comments on redistricting to the North Carolina legislature with this public comment portal here.

 Sept.
 25, 2023: More than 50 North Carolina groups send letter to legislators calling for open and transparent redistricting process as lawmakers get ready to consider new voting maps – read more

 Sign up for email updates on redistricting in North Carolina from Common Cause

 What is gerrymandering?

-Gerrymandering threatens our democracy, and especially hurts Black and Brown voters in North Carolina, as politicians split up communities, divide neighbors and undermine our freedom to choose our representatives.
+Gerrymandering threatens our democracy, and especially hurts Black and brown voters in North Carolina, as politicians split up communities, divide neighbors and undermine our freedom to choose our representatives.

-As the North Carolina legislature draws new districts in the coming weeks, we must stand up, speak out and demand fair voting maps for all people, completely free from gerrymandering.
+We must stand up, speak out and demand fair voting maps for all people, completely free from gerrymandering.